imedkrisna/krisna/content/en/post/covdeath/index.md

 Other publications also say similar things.
 A post from [The Conversation](https://theconversation.com/coronavirus-why-arent-death-rates-rising-with-case-numbers-145865) says that the decreased death rate is the result of increased proportion of young age.
 As test capacity increases, the death rate converges to the 'true' death rate.

-## What about Indonesia?
 Furthermore, [The Conversation post](https://theconversation.com/coronavirus-why-arent-death-rates-rising-with-case-numbers-145865) shows a graph where albeit increased number of new cases, new deaths are going down.
 This is in UK btw.

 ![This is in UK](https://images.theconversation.com/files/357224/original/file-20200909-20-bgqow8.jpg?ixlib=rb-1.1.0&q=45&auto=format&w=1000&fit=clip)
-This is in UK

-This is not the case in Indonesia.
+## What about Indonesia?

+The case in Indonesia is a bit different.
 I try to re-create the graph for Indonesian context using data from [Our World in Data](https://ourworldindata.org/coronavirus)

 ```python